azarem-projects/Engine/README.md

 * <a href="https://github.com/nigels-com/glew/releases/tag/glew-2.1.0">GLEW-2.1.0</a>
 * <a href="https://github.com/glfw/glfw/releases/tag/3.3.2">GLFW-3.3.2</a>

-By default all the dependencies need to be stored in the folder "external" in the root.
+By default, all the dependencies need to be stored in the folder "external" in the root.
 The path to this folder can be changed in CMakeLists.txt.
 In order to do so, I provided all the paths as cmake-variables:

 ```cmake
     GLEW_PATH